-Application is required
+Application is required.

 This course is a continuation of Collision Repair and Refinishing.

 Students participating in optional internships must provide their own transportation.

-This course may not be offered on all campuses.
+557701 Automotive

+Technology (1 hour)

-557701 (1-hr) Automotive Technology (1 - hr) 11 - 12 1 557201 (2-hr) Automotive Technology (2 - hr) 11 - 12 2 Prerequisite: Application is required
+557201 Automotive Technology (2 hour)

+Grade Placement: 11 - 12 Prerequisite: Application is required.

+Credits: 1 or 2

+What's Next?
+Advanced Automotive Technology

 This is the first year of a two-year course.
 Students meet one or two hours daily for classroom and laboratory instruction.
 The course offers students theory and experience in most all phases of automotive drive-train repair.
 Students spend approximately 75 percent of their time with hands-on training and the remaining time is devoted to classroom instruction.
 Shop management and youth leadership are also incorporated into the course of study.
 Students participating in optional internships must provide their own transportation.
-This course may not be offered on all campuses.